ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-07-CAD_Tutorial_-_Construction_Lines,_Patterns,_Trim_&_Extend-_Education_Chapter_1_Lesson_7.md

 ---

-A) It remains unchanged
+A) It becomes undefined

 B) It changes proportionally

-C) It maintains the offset relationship
+C) It remains unchanged

-D) It becomes undefined
+D) It maintains the offset relationship

 ---

-It maintains the offset relationship
+D) It maintains the offset relationship

 ///